A Guide to Key Theories for Human Resource Management Research

 9781035354795 Edward Elgar Publishing

-Edited by Kate Hutchings, Professor of Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia, Snejina Michailova, Professor of International Business, Department of Management and International Business, University of Auckland Business School, University of Auckland, Auckland, New Zealand and Adrian Wilkinson, Professor of Employment Relations and Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK
+Edited by Kate Hutchings, Professor of Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia, Snejina Michailova, Professor of International Business, Department of Management and International Business, University of Auckland Business School, University of Auckland, Auckland, New Zealand and Adrian Wilkinson, Professor of Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK

 Publication Date: 2024 ISBN: 978 1 03535 479 5 Extent: 372 pp